swaroopg92/penpa-edit/README.md

 	5. Click "Shorten"
 4. Cancel: close the window

+### Stop Watch
+* start - starts the timer.
+Lowest precision is 1/10th of a second.
+* pause - pauses the timer. click on start again to continue.
+* stop - stops the timer. click on start again to restart the timer. click on reset to set the timer back to 00:00.
+* reset - resets the timer to 00:00.

 ## History
+* 2020/07/16 ver2.14 Stop watch, Shortcut to enter space in the text, updated readme
 * 2020/06/19 ver2.13 English Translations, Short URL, Readme instructions
 * 2020/01/05 ver2.12 Adjusted mouse judgment.
 * 2019/12/21 ver2.11 Implemented composite mode.